 The Early Career Professionals’ Network (ECPN) is a group designed to help recent graduates, soon to be graduates, or anyone newly entering the field of analytics/O.R. to build their professional networks and learn the practicalities of working in the field from experienced practitioners.
 The ECPN Workshop was created to reflect the fact that analytics work in the real world is challenging in ways that aren’t always taught in analytics and O.R. degree programs.
-The Workshop is held annually at the INFORMS Conference on Business Analytics & Operations Research with a carefully selected cohort of attendees.
+The Workshop is held annually at the INFORMS Business Analytics Conference with a carefully selected cohort of attendees.
 Highlights from the program include how to land your first job, a panel of analytics executives giving perspective on their career and the marketplace, and a role-playing exercise working with “clients.”

 All participants will receive a modest stipend to assist with travel and attendance costs.
 The actual amount will vary based on sponsorships but has in the past been as much as a few hundred dollars.